Component Guide

 Quick Facts

-• Update speed New reading every 2 seconds
+• Update speed About one new reading every 2 seconds

 Technical Specifications